jondeaton/Lisp/Readme.md

 - The empty list, despite being considered an atom type, shall be a a list object (`list_obj`) with two `NULL` pointers in `car` and `cdr`.
 - Single environment
     - In a Lisp-1 manner, there is only a single environment that stores both variables and functions.
-- Dynamic scoping
-    - All environment variables are stored in a Lisp list of pairs
-    - Calls to the `set` primitive will lookup if there is a previously stored value for the specified primitive.
-If so, that value will be over-written, otherwise a new value will be pushed on to the top of the environment "stack".
 - Results of computation will only be copied when they are being set in the environment
 - Lambda functions
     - When evaluating an object, the interpreter will check if `caar` of the object is equal to the C-string `lambda`.